 |Admins:||Nate Ball, Micah Klesick|

-Route: With the exceptions of the starting dihedral and a V chimney on the summit massive there are multiple of variations to each pitch.
+Route: With the exceptions of the starting dihedral and a V-chimney on the summit massif there are multiple variations to each pitch.
 The climb can be divided into three distinct parts:

 Part 1: Two or three pitches of reasonable climbing up to 5.8 to get to the notch and then up a gully.

-First is a short pitch to get to the notch.
-There are three ways of doing this, two from the north side and one on the south side.
+First, a short pitch to get to the notch.
+There are three ways of doing this (two from the north side and one on the south side):

-1. North side rope drag 5.4.
-From the alcove climb the easy rock to the right and circle around to the notch.
+1. North side rope drag 5.4: From the alcove climb easy rock to the right and circle around to the notch.

-3. From the south side 4th class slabs leads to the notch.
+3. From the south side 4th class slabs lead to the notch.

-Part 3: The final section contains four or so pitches.
-For the most part, the rock of this section is solid and it is not until the final ridge walk do you encounter much loose rock.
+Part 3: The final section is four or so pitches.
+For the most part, the rock of this section is solid and it is not until the final ridge walk that you encounter much loose rock.

-About 80 feet up from the base of the summit massive is a short 20 feet V chimney.
+About 80 feet up from the base of the summit massif is a short, 20' V-chimney.
 Climb the chimney.
 Above the chimney move left and continue up to a comfortable belay stance.
 From here there are many options for each pitch.
 None should be more than 5.7/8.
 About 250 feet from the summit, the route becomes easy 3rd class scramble.